-4.44 The institution implements and supports a systematic and broad-based approach to the assessment of student learning focused on educational improvement through understanding what and how students are learning through their academic program and, as appropriate, through experiences outside the classroom.
-This approach is based on a clear statement or statements of what students are expected to gain, achieve, demonstrate, or know by the time they complete their academic program.
-The approach provides useful information to help the institution understand what and how students are learning, improve the experiences provided for students, and assure that the level of student achievement is appropriate for the degree awarded.
-Institutional support is provided for these activities.

-- 4.45 The institution's approach to understanding student learning focuses on the course, program, and institutional level.
-Data and other evidence generated through this approach are considered at the appropriate level of focus, with the results being a demonstrable factor in improving the learning opportunities and results for students. - 4.46 Expectations for student learning reflect both the mission and character of the institution and general expectations of the larger academic community for the level of degree awarded and the field of study.
+- 4.48 The institution implements and provides support for systematic and broad-based assessment of what and how students are learning through their academic program and experiences outside the classroom.
+Assessment is based on clear statements of what students are expected to gain, achieve, demonstrate, or know by the time they complete their academic program.
+Assessment provides useful information that helps the institution to improve the experiences provided for students, as well as to assure that the level of student achievement is appropriate for the degree awarded. - 4.49 The institution's approach to understanding student learning focuses on the course, program, and institutional level.
+Evidence is considered at the appropriate level of focus, with the results being a demonstrable factor in improving the learning opportunities and results for students. - 4.50 Expectations for student learning reflect both the mission and character of the institution and general expectations of the larger academic community for the level of degree awarded and the field of study.
 These expectations include statements that are consistent with the institution's mission in preparing students for further study and employment, as appropriate.
-(See also 1.4 and 2.6) - 4.47 The institution's approach to understanding what and how students are learning and using the results for improvement has the support of the institution's academic and institutional leadership and the systematic involvement of faculty.
-(See also 3.10) - 4.48 The institution's system of periodic review of academic programs includes a focus on understanding what and how students learn as a result of the program.
-(See also 2.5, 4.8 and 4.9) - 4.49 The institution ensures that students have systematic, substantial, and sequential opportunities to learn important skills and understandings and actively engage in important problems of their discipline or profession and that they are provided with regular and constructive feedback designed to help them improve their achievement. - 4.50 The institution uses a variety of quantitative and qualitative methods to understand the experiences and learning outcomes of its students.
-Inquiry may focus on a variety of perspectives, including understanding the process of learning, being able to describe student experiences and learning outcomes in normative terms, and gaining feedback from alumni, employers, and others situated to help in the description and assessment of student learning.
+(See also 1.4 and 2.7)

+- 4.51 The institution's approach to understanding what and how students are learning and using the results for improvement has the support of the institution's academic and institutional leadership and the systematic involvement of faculty.
+(See also 3.12) - 4.52 The institution's system of periodic review of academic programs includes a focus on understanding what and how students learn as a result of the program.
+(See also 2.6, 4.9 and 4.10) - 4.53 The institution ensures that students have systematic, substantial, and sequential opportunities to learn important skills and understandings and actively engage in important problems of their discipline or profession and that they are provided with regular and constructive feedback designed to help them improve their achievement. - 4.54 The institution uses a variety of quantitative and qualitative methods and direct and indirect measures to understand the experiences and learning outcomes of its students, and includes external perspectives.
 The institution devotes appropriate attention to ensuring that its methods of understanding student learning are trustworthy and provide information useful in the continuing improvement of programs and services for students.

-4.51 The institution's principal evaluation focus is the quality, integrity, and effectiveness of its academic programs.
+4.55 The institution's principal evaluation focus is the quality, integrity, and effectiveness of its academic programs.
 Evaluation endeavors and systematic assessment are demonstrably effective in the improvement of academic offerings and student learning.